>

 The Arctic fox is well adapted to coping with the harsh Arctic climate.
 In winter its bushy coat turns completely white, making it almost invisible to its prey against the snowy tundra.
-As the long summer days start to shorten, the Arctic fox’s coat thickens and changes color.
+As the long summer days start to shorten, the Arctic foxes coat thickens and changes color.
 Starting at the tail, its short, grayish brown fur first turns gray and eventually, with the onset of winter, a pure white.
 But some foxes have a steel blue winter coat.

-Habits: The Arctic fox’s habitat is one
+Habits: The Arctic foxes habitat is one of

-its territory is smaller.
+territory is smaller.

-The Arctic fox does not hibernate during the
+The Arctic fox does not hibernate during the winter.

-Food and Feeding: The Arctic fox preys
+Food and Feeding: The Arctic fox preys on

-Near the coast it feeds on shellfish, sea urchins, and other shore invertebrates.
+the coast it feeds on shellfish, sea urchins, and other shore invertebrates.

 After a storm, the fox scours the shore for beached seals and whale carcasses